Maurice King (basketball): College career

-After redshirting his first season at Kansas due to the freshmen eligibility rules in effect at the time, King played a reserve role in his sophomore season for the Kansas Jayhawks during the 1954-1955 season in which Kansas finished with an 11-10 record and 5th place in the Big 7 Conference.
+After redshirting his first season at Kansas due to the freshmen eligibility rules in effect at the time, King played a reserve role in his sophomore season for the Kansas Jayhawks during the 1954–55 season in which Kansas finished with an 11–10 record and 5th place in the Big 7 Conference.

-Earning a starting position as a junior in 1955-1956, King earned All-Big Seven honors for that season as KU’s scoring leader averaging 14.0 points per game.
-The 1955-56 season, which Kansas finished with a 14-9 record and 5th place in the Big Seven Conference, was Wilt Chamberlain’s freshman year in which Chamberlain was forced to redshirt due to NCAA rules in place at the time.
-As the only other black player on the Kansas team, King was a valuable friend and mentor to Chamberlain as they became fraternity brothers at Kappa Alpha Psi, Mu Chapter.
+Earning a starting position as a junior in 1955–56, King earned All-Big Seven honors for that season as KU's scoring leader averaging 14.0 points per game.
+The 1955–56 season, which Kansas finished with a 14–9 record and 5th place in the Big 7 Conference, was Wilt Chamberlain's freshman year in which Chamberlain was forced to redshirt due to NCAA rules in place at the time.
+As the only other black player on the Kansas team, King was a valuable friend and mentor to Chamberlain as they became fraternity brothers at Kappa Alpha Psi, Mu chapter.

-In 1956-57, King’s senior year, Chamberlain joined the Kansas Jayhawk varsity squad as a sophomore and led the team in scoring (29.6 points per game) and rebounding (18.8 rebounds per game).
-King remained a starter for the Jayhawk team and was a key contributor for the Jayhawks scoring 9.7 points per game.
+In 1956–57, King's senior year, Chamberlain joined the Kansas Jayhawk varsity squad as a sophomore and led the team in scoring (29.6 points per game) and rebounding (18.8 rebounds per game).
+King remained a starter for the Jayhawks team and was a key contributor for the Jayhawks scoring 9.7 points per game.

-The Jayhawks were ranked #1 or #2 in the Associated Press and U.P.I. polls the entire 1956-57 season, and advanced to the 1957 NCAA tournament as champion of the Big 7 Conference in its last season before it became the Big 8 Conference.
+The Jayhawks were ranked #1 or #2 in the Associated Press and U.P.I. polls the entire 1956–57 season, and advanced to the 1957 NCAA tournament as champion of the Big 7 Conference in its last season before it became the Big 8 Conference.
 The Jayhawks then defeated Southern Methodist University and Oklahoma City University in the Midwest Regional that was held at SMU Coliseum in Dallas, Texas to advance to the 1957 Final 4.
-King’s stellar play landed him on the 1957 Midwest Regional all-tournament team.
+King's stellar play landed him on the 1957 Midwest Regional all-tournament team.

-In the 1957 Final 4, Kansas defeated University of San Francisco in the semi-final by the score of 80-56.
-The Jayhawks then lost to University of North Carolina by the score of 54-53 in triple overtime in the iconic 1957 NCAA title game at Municipal Auditorium in Kansas City, Missouri.
+In the 1957 Final 4, Kansas defeated University of San Francisco in the semi-final by the score of 80–56.
+The Jayhawks then lost to University of North Carolina by the score of 54–53 in triple overtime in the iconic 1957 NCAA title game at Municipal Auditorium in Kansas City, Missouri.
 King was second on the Jayhawks behind Chamberlain in both scoring (11 points) and rebounds (5 rebounds) in the title game.